Abjad/abjad/abjad/docs/source/reference_manual/staves/index.rst

 Getting the length of a staff
 -----------------------------

-The length of a staff is defined equal to the number of top-level components the staff contains.
+Use ``len()`` to get the length of a staff.

-Get the length of a staff with ``len()``:
+The length of a staff is defined equal to the number of top-level components the staff contains:

 ::